gbif/hp-swissnatcoll/en/data-aggregator-about.md

 ---

-# The Swiss Virtual Natural History Collection (SVNHC)
+# The Swiss Virtual Natural History Collection (SwissNatColl)

 {: .box }
 Publish and retrieve information on natural history collections and objects